Thermodynamic aspects of dark energy fluids: Thermodynamics of the cosmic fluids

 or, in a more suggestive form

 The above equation generalizes the ideal gas law for a time dependent EoS parameter.
 Finally, the fluid energy can be written in terms of the temperature as

-In what follows, we derive the expressions for the heat capacity, compressibility and the thermal expansibility.
-These thermodynamical derivatives are easily accessible experimentally for any terrestrial fluid.
-The heat capacity and the compressibility of the fluid are related, respectively, with thermal stability and mechanical stability and must be greater than zero.
-Thus, we can use these variables to impose bounds on EoS parameter of DE.
+In what follows, we will derive the expressions for the heat capacity, compressibility and the thermal expansibility.
+These thermodynamical derivatives are easily accessible experimentally concerning any terrestrial fluid.
+The heat capacity and the compressibility of the fluid are related, respectively, to both thermal stability and mechanical stability and it must be greater than zero since the stable equilibrium has been reached by the system.
+Thus, we can use these variables to impose bounds on the EoS parameter of DE.